Adya-Prasad/plan-pomodoro-session/README.md

 It is designed to be flexible and user-friendly by handling different input scenarios without throwing immediate errors.

 ## Steps To Create Your Own R Package
+First, create a folder for your package project in **RStudio** and set it as a _set as working directory_ where we will use all commands in the console
 1.
 2. Install `devtools` package
 ```